shinaushin/Projection_Mapping/README.md

 ### IR_calibration.py

-Same thing as camera_calibration.py except for IR camera.
+Python script used to calibrate infrared camera and will print intrinsics of camera (camera matrix and distortion coefficients)

-Uses same checkerboard and same number of images for OpenCV calibration (numbers can be changed in code)
+This script will work for any 4x3 checkerboard (size can be changed in code) and will collect 20 different images (number of images used can also be changed in code) before conducted the calibration using OpenCV.
+This script does not save the images.

 ### marker_detection_realsense.py